-If there is an odd number of teams, there will need to be one ‘Threesome’ match each round, where three teams are combined together in one match.
+If the unlikely event there is an odd number of teams, there may need to be one ‘Threesome’ match each round, where three teams are combined together in one match.
 Each of the 12 players will be paired against an appropriate opponent from a different team according to a set formula.
 This will be a random three teams in Round 1, and from then on the three lowest ranked teams.
 You will of course not be drawn to play one of your own team members at any stage, nor will you be asked to play the same individual opponent twice.
 No two teams will be paired together twice, however it is possible that two teams may find themselves together in the ‘Threesome’ more than once (as much as we will try to avoid this from happening).

 Teams earn points as follows each round: